Holy orders in the Catholic Church: Bishops

 Bishops are chosen from among the priests in the Catholic Church.
-Among Eastern Catholic Churches, which permit married priests, bishops must be widowers or unmarried, or agree to abstain from sexual contact with their wives.
+Among Eastern Catholic Churches, which permit married priests, bishops must be widowers or unmarried.
 Catholic bishops are often ordinaries (leaders) of territorial units called dioceses.

+The ordination of bishops through the laying on of hands is a central tenet in Catholicism, as it provides for the apostolic succession required by the church and its teaching of the Nicene creed.
+The church believes that each bishop is a "Successor of the Apostles", and is endowed with the same fullness of the Holy Spirit that Jesus gave to the apostles at Pentecost, as seen in John 20:21-23.
+For this reason, any bishop with apostolic succession can validly ordain any priest as a bishop, though it is only licit if they receive a mandate to do so from the pope (can.
+1013).
+Any bishop who consecrates a bishop without such a mandate is excommunicated latae sententiae (automatically) (can.
+1387).

-Normally, bishops administer the sacrament of holy orders.
-In Latin Church Catholic churches, only bishops (and priests with authorization by the local bishop) may licitly administer the sacrament of confirmation, but if an ordinary priest administers that sacrament illicitly, it is nonetheless considered valid, so that the person confirmed cannot be actually confirmed again, by a bishop or otherwise.
-Latin Church priests with special permission of the diocesan bishop or the Holy See can lawfully administer confirmation; every Catholic priest must administer confirmation, even without permission, to children in danger of death.
+Only bishops can administer the sacrament of holy orders (can.
+1012).
+When consecrating another bishop, it is generally required that two other bishops join the consecrating bishop in the ordination (can.
+1014).
+In the Latin Church, usually only bishops may licitly administer the sacrament of confirmation, but if an ordinary priest administers that sacrament illicitly, without an indult (reserved to the Holy See prior to Vatican II, and reserved to the local Ordinary after the New Code of Canon Law was promulgated), it is nonetheless considered valid.
 In Eastern Catholic Churches, confirmation is done by parish priests via the rite of chrismation, and is usually administered to both babies and adults immediately after their baptism.

 Priests

-The word either derives ultimately from the Greek πρεσβύτερος/presbuteros meaning "elder" or the Latin praepositus meaning "superintendent."
-The Catholic Church sees the Priesthood as both a reflection of the ancient Jewish priesthood in the Temple, and the work of Jesus as priest.
+The word "priest" derives ultimately either from the Greek πρεσβύτερος/presbuteros ("elder") or the Latin praepositus ("superintendent").
+The Catholic Church sees the priesthood as both a reflection of the ancient Jewish priesthood in the Temple, and the work of Jesus as priest.
 The liturgy of ordination recalls the Old Testament priesthood and the priesthood of Christ.
 In the words of Thomas Aquinas, "Christ is the source of all priesthood: the priest of the old law was a prefiguration of Christ, and the priest of the new law acts in the person of Christ" Summa Theologiae III, 22, 4c.

-Priests may celebrate Mass, hear confessions and give absolution, celebrate Baptism, serve as the Church's witness at the sacrament of Holy Matrimony, administer Anointing of the Sick, and administer Confirmation if authorized to do so by the bishop.
+Priests may celebrate Mass, hear confessions and give absolution, celebrate baptism, serve as the Church's witness at the sacrament of holy matrimony, administer anointing of the sick, and administer confirmation if authorized to do so by the bishop.

 See Presbyterorum Ordinis for the Second Vatican Council decree on the nature of the Catholic priesthood.